Inflammation and Autoimmunity

 Leveraging our strength and expertise in immunology science, our research efforts are focused on gaining a better understanding of the common biology and shared molecular pathways among inflammatory and autoimmune diseases, as well as the fundamental drivers and mechanisms of disease.
 This approach enables us to identify and select drug targets that have the potential to effectively treat not just one, but multiple inflammatory and autoimmune diseases.
 Through our advancements in this field, we aim to bring value to the broader scientific community, help redefine standards of care and, ultimately, deliver breakthrough medicines that transform the lives of patients worldwide.

-Lupus is a devastating and complicated autoimmune disease that can have a profound negative impact on a patient’s quality of life.
+Lupus is a complicated autoimmune disease that can have a profound negative impact on a patient’s quality of life.
 Innovations in lupus therapies have lagged behind compared to other autoimmune diseases.
 However, recent developments in understanding the underlying biology of the disease and critical pathways are offering new hope.

 Myth vs reality